0prrr/Malwear-Sweet/README.md

 Code to register kernel handle callbacks, which will print out information when a process opened a handle to lsass.
 Credit to @Intel80x86, original repo: https://github.com/SinaKarvandi/Misc/tree/master/ObRegisterCallbacks

+## HideString

+A simple function to hide string from `strings` command, in a consistent manner.